georgeiliadis91/gozila/README.md

 is that in this setup you do not have to proxy the client requests from your websites server to an external api.
 You skip that cost and you can even add a DB directly to your backend.

-to run this project you need to have installed the go templ cli tool:
+To run this project you need to have installed the go templ cli tool:
 [go templ](https://github.com/a-h/templ)

-you need to install rollup globally
+You also need to install rollup globally

 ```bash
 npm i -g rollup